 order by, running this query multiple times is likely to yield a different set of resources per request.

 Review the query response in the Results tab.
 Select the Messages tab to see details about the query, including the count of results and duration of the query.
 Errors, if any, are displayed under this tab.

 order bythe Name property:

 Resources | project name, type | limit 5 | order by name asc.
 Then, select Run query.

 Just as with the first query, running this query multiple times is likely to yield a different set of resources per request.
 The order of the query commands is important.
 In this example, the

 order bycomes after the

 limit.
-This will first limit the query results and then order them.
+This command order first limits the query results and then orders them.

 Update the query to first